mattyschell/howdoipostgis/README.md

 Anyone with a 'nix-like background will likely find psql more intuitive than Oracle's SQLPlus.
-Also, anyone who's ever attempted to control the behavior of SQLPlus via some "SPOOL", "SET DEFINE OFF", etc voodoo at the top of an SQLPlus script should find psql refreshing.
+Also, anyone who's ever attempted to control the behavior of SQLPlus via some "SPOOL", "SET DEFINE OFF", etc guesses at the top of an SQLPlus script should find psql refreshing.

 A simple psql connection to a database as user "gisuser" on database "gisdatabase" hosted locally.
-Inputs can be externalized via PGXXXXX environmentals.
+Inputs can be externalized via PGXXXXX environmentals which is a good practice.

 ```
 $ export PGPASSWORD=PostgisIsMyDataBae!
 $ psql -h localhost -U gisuser -d gisdatabase
-psql (10.6)
+psql (13.4)
 WARNING: Console code page (437) differs from Windows code page (1252)
          8-bit characters might not work correctly.
 See psql reference
          page "Notes for Windows users" for details.